Nazism: Etymology

-The term "nazi" had been in use before the rise of the NSDAP as a colloquial and derogatory word for a backwards farmer or peasant.
+The term nazi had been in use before the rise of the NSDAP as a colloquial and derogatory word for a backwards farmer or peasant.
 It characterised an awkward, clumsy person, a yokel.
 It was a hypocorism (pet name) of the German male name Igna(t)z (a variation of Ignatius), which was common in Bavaria, where the NSDAP originated.

-In the 1920s, labour movement opponents of the NSDAP seized on this, and shortened the party's name, Nationalsozialistische, to the dismissive "Nazi", to associate the NSDAP with the derogatory use of this term.
+In the 1920s, labour movement opponents of the NSDAP seized on this, and shortened the party's name, Nationalsozialistische, to the dismissive Nazi, to associate the NSDAP with the derogatory use of this term.
 This was inspired by the earlier use of the abbreviation Sozi for Sozialist (Socialist).
-The first use of the term "Nazi" by the National Socialists themselves occurred in 1926 in a publication by Joseph Goebbels called Der Nazi-Sozi ["The Nazi-Sozi"].
-There, the term "Nazi-Sozi" (but not "Nazi" alone) is used as an abbreviation of "National Socialism".
+The first use of the term "Nazi" by the National Socialists themselves occurred in 1926 in a publication by Joseph Goebbels called Der Nazi-Sozi ("The Nazi-Sozi").
+There, the term Nazi-Sozi (but not Nazi alone) is used as an abbreviation of "National Socialism".

-After the NSDAP's rise to power in the 1930s, the term "Nazi" by itself, or "Nazi Germany", "Nazi regime", etc, were popularised by German exiles, but not used in Germany.
+After the NSDAP's rise to power in the 1930s, terms such as Nazi, Nazi Germany, and Nazi regime were popularised by German exiles, but were not used in Germany.
 The terms spread into other languages and were brought back to Germany after World War II.
-The NSDAP briefly adopted "Nazi" in an attempt to reappropriate it, for example in articles published in the Nazi newspaper Völkischer Beobachter under the title Ein Nazi fährt nach Palästina in 1934.
-But the Nazis soon gave up and avoided using the term while in power.
+The NSDAP briefly adopted Nazi in an attempt to reappropriate it, for example in articles published in the Nazi newspaper Völkischer Beobachter under the title Ein Nazi fährt nach Palästina in 1934.
+However, the Nazis soon gave up and avoided using the term while in power.
 They typically referred to themselves as "National Socialists" and their movement as "National Socialism".
-A compendium of Hitler's conversations in 1941-44 entitled Hitler's Table Talk does not contain the word "Nazi".
-In speeches by Hermann Göring, he never used "Nazi".
-Hitler Youth leader Melita Maschmann wrote a book about her experience entitled Account Rendered, where she did not refer to herself as a "Nazi", even though writing well after World War II.
-In 1933, 581 members of the NSDAP answered interview questions by Professor Theodore Abel, and did not refer to themselves as "Nazis".